tuxtof/labs/setup/prism_central/prism_central_setup.rst

 ******************************

-This Setup Guide is designed with these assumtpitons
+This Setup Guide is designed with these assumptions
 ****************************************************

 1. AOS 5.5.x (or higher)